aliyldrm72/aliyldrm72/README.md

 - 🔭 I’m currently Learning REACT .

-- 🌱 I’m currently improving React projects
+- 🌱 I’m currently improving React projects.
+- 🧑‍🎓 I graduated from Anadolu University web design and coding department.
+And I am  student of Computer Sciene major at the Univercity Of People .

 - 👌 Turkish and English are my mother tongues.
 I can also speak German at B1 level and English at C1 level.